lstott/exchange-aep-profile-integration-postman/README.md

 This is the first call of a multi step process.
 Batches must be created, uploaded, then completed before they can fully process.

 #### Import: Upload file to Batch for EVENT data

+Before hitting "Send" for this call you should select the data file by clicking on the "Body" tab, then choose "binary" then clicking "Select Fille".
+This [sample Events file](../master/AEP%20loyalty%20events.json) can be used if you first download it to your local machine.

 #### Import: Complete a Batch for EVENT data